Here’s a Marketing Strategy that Works for Small Architects and Contractors

 Sounds a bit stupid, doesn’t it?

-That sounds very sweet and nice, but what does it mean, exactly?
-And how does it work in practice?
+That sounds nice, but what exactly does it mean?
+And how does it work?

-Instead of your reaching out to lots of people, you want people to search and find you when the time is right.
+Instead of your reaching out to lots of people, you want people to search and find you when the time is right for them.

-With good content, prospective buyers will come to trust you and your expertise.
+With good content, prospective clients will come to trust you and your expertise.
 And people buy from people they trust.

 Let’s check out some statistics from the HubSpot State of Inbound 2018 Global Report on the current state of inbound marketing.